 Monday night's $1.9 billion Powerball jackpot drawing delayed due to technical issue

 Monday night's Powerball drawing, originally scheduled for 10:59 p.m.
 ET, was delayed due to what the organization called a "technical problem."
-When the issue has been resolved, the drawing will be available for viewing on powerball.com and on the Powerball YouTube channel, although no time was given for when the drawing would take place.
+When the issue has been resolved, the winning numbers will be posted on powerball.com and a recording of the drawing will be available on the Powerball YouTube channel, although no time was given for when the drawing would take place.

 The California Lottery tweeted that the drawing was delayed because of a "participating lottery needing extra time to complete the required security protocols."